+How Statewide

-Measure How Statewide Outcomes Calculated
+Measure Outcomes Calculated

-CPS 8.3 Universe

 Case Planning 10.2 Universe

 Case Planning 10.3 Sample

 Table 1: Method for Calculating Statewide Outcomes

-For the sixteen measures where outcomes can be measured for every eligible case statewide using data extracted from RICHIST, no sampling approach was required.
-However, for the five measures which a qualitative case review process must be utilized to measure success against a sample of cases, the Monitoring Team recommended that the number of cases reviewed by DCYF be sufficiently large to ensure 95 percent confidence with a three percent margin of error3 across each measure.
+For the sixteen measures where outcomes can be measured for every eligible case, client or event statewide using data extracted from RICHIST, no sampling approach is required.
+However, for the five measures which a qualitative review process must be utilized to measure success against a sample of records, the Monitoring Team continues to recommend that the number of records reviewed by DCYF be sufficiently large to achieve 95 percent confidence with a three percent margin of error3 across each measure.
 This sample size will vary depending on the size of the statewide universe for the measure being evaluated.
-Based on the number of cases in those universes during the first Reporting Period, the number of cases that should be reviewed by DCYF to ensure this level of statistical significance is described in Table 2, below.
+Based on the number of records in those universes during the Reporting Period, the number of records that should be reviewed by DCYF to reach this level of statistical significance is described in Table 2, below.

-PCG Recommende Number ed of Cases

-Measure Universe Sample Size Reviewed by DCYF
+Measure Universe Size Recommended DCYF Sample Size

-Sibling Placement 4.1 320 247 32
+Sibling Placement 4.1 224 186 112

-Visitation 6.2 1,955 691 196
+Visitation 6.2 1,775 667 357

-Visitation 6.3b 194 165 38
+Visitation 6.3b 184 157 146

-Visitation 6.4b 1,124 548 114
+Visitation 6.4b 1,155 555 294

-Case Planning 10.3 1,955 691 63
+Case Planning 10.3 1,775 667 359

-Table 2: Recommended DCYF Sample Sizes, Reporting Period 3
+Table 2: Recommended DCYF Sample Sizes, Reporting Period 4

-In the third Reporting Period, the number of cases reviewed by DCYF for these five measures was insufficient to achieve 95% confidence in the results within a three percent margin of error.
+In the fourth Reporting Period, the number of records reviewed by DCYF for these five measures was insufficient to achieve 95 percent confidence in the results within a three percent margin of error.

-PCG, in its role as Data Validator, employed a second case review process on each of these five measures, the intent of which was to verify that the outcomes reported by DCYF (whether via an automated calculation or a case review process) were accurate, and that the processes which DCYF employed to evaluate statewide outcomes (whether algorithmically-derived or via a case review process are sound).
-In order to verify the validity of DCYF's findings, PCG conducted a second-level review of a random sample of cases on each of the twenty-one measures.
-PCG's initial proposal was to review 100 cases on each measure; this "static" sample size resulted, however, in varying levels of statistical significance for each measure during the third Reporting Period.
-As the size of the applicable universe for each measure will vary each Reporting Period, so too will the recommended sample sizes vary slightly in future Reporting Periods.
+PCG, in its role as Data Validator, employed a second review process on each of these five measures to verify that the outcomes reported by DCYF (whether via an automated calculation or a review process) were accurate, and that the processes which DCYF employed to evaluate statewide outcomes (whether algorithmically-derived or via a record review process) are sound.
+In order to verify the validity of DCYF's findings, PCG conducted a second-level review of a random sample of records on each of the twenty measures.
+PCG's initial proposal was to review 100 records on each measure; this "static" sample size resulted, however, in varying levels of statistical significance for each measure during the fourth Reporting Period.
+As the size of the applicable universe for each measure will vary for each Reporting Period, so too will the recommended sample sizes vary slightly in future Reporting Periods.